bordoley/rx-reason/README.md

-# Reactive Extension for Reason/OCaml
+# Reactive Extensions for Reason/OCaml

 An implementation of Rx for Reason/OCaml that is designed with the goal of providing a minimum base line feature set to support asynchronous dataflow patterns.
 Currently development is focused on bucklescript, but support for native ocaml is intended and desirable.